Tribal Gathering: History

+In 1996, Shurey and Jenkinson successfully launched Island Universe at Three Mills Island in East London on New Year’s Eve.
+Building on that momentum, they followed in 1997 with Mount Universe at London’s Alexandra Palace on New Years Eve — the venue’s first-ever all-night event.
+The lineup featured some of the most influential artists of the era, including Sven Väth, Gayle San, Jeff Mills, Sasha & Digweed, The Chemical Brothers, James Lavelle, and Orbital (live).

 In 1997, at Luton Hoo, Kraftwerk were the headliners of the festival, playing for the first time in the UK since 1992.
 The show was a monumental success, even though there was no new material released since The Mix.

 From 1994 Universe ran the infamous London club night Final Frontier at Club UK, three rooms of electronic music in varying form and style.
 Acid, Techno, Tribal, Trance and House.
 Their DJ lineups were nothing short of phenomenal, each Friday over four years resident DJ's Gayle San, Tin Tin, Mr Oz, Murf and Matt Tangent played alongside nearly every 'A' list DJ from the UK, EU and around The Globe!
 After 4 years at Club UK the Universe Crew moved from Wandsworth and moved to Islington and rebranded from Final Frontier to Voyager, which was held at Complex Club, which was previously the home of the AWOL Drum and Bass events.

 By 1998, the Tribal Gathering name had grown into a brand.
 There were albums, a TV show and plans to establish events worldwide in the pipeline.
 However their things did not go to schedule and the 1998 event did not take place due to Universe and Mean Fiddler's legal battle over the Tribal Gathering name.

 In 1999 David Vincent bought the Tribal Gathering name from Paul Shurey and Ian Jenkinson, with the aim of bringing the event back to life.